amorijs/cs-demo-input-recorder/README.md

 3. **Run the program**: Double-click `cs_demo_input_recorder.exe` and follow the instructions - it should be self-explanatory

-   - Always scan `.exe` files you donwload
+   - Always scan `.exe` files you download

 4. **Output location**: A new directory called "output" will be automatically created in the same directory after running the program.
 This is where temporary files and your final video will be saved